mluerig/phenopype/tutorials/tutorial_0.rst

 How to run tutorials and examples using Jupyter Notebook
 ========================================================

-The tutorials are written in `jupyter notebooks` - browser based Python kernels to run, document, and visualize code (`https://jupyter.org/ <https://jupyter.org/>`_).
+The tutorials are written as `jupyter notebooks` - browser based Python kernels to run, document, and visualize code (`https://jupyter.org/ <https://jupyter.org/>`_).
 Below is a step by step guide to get started with the tutorials and examples.
 If you installed Python using Anaconda, it is possible that `jupyter` is already installed (:code:`jupyter --version` in the terminal should return a version number) - in this case you can skip step 3.

 #.
 Install phenopype: follow the `installation instructions <installation.html>`_.
 #.
 Download and unpack the `phenopype repository from github <https://github.com/mluerig/phenopype/archive/master.zip>`_